-Date, Time and Webcast Link: The annual general meeting (the " Meeting ") of the shareholders (" Shareholders ") of Ensign Energy Services Inc. (the " Company ") will be held on Friday, May 5, 2023, at 3:00 p.m.
+Date, Time and Location: The annual general meeting (the " Meeting ") of the shareholders (" Shareholders ") of Ensign Energy Services Inc. (the " Company ") will be held on Friday, May 3, 2024, at 3:00 p.m.
 (Calgary time) at the Calgary Petroleum Club, 319 - 5th Avenue S.W., Calgary, Alberta.
-Items of Business: The Meeting is being held for the following purposes: To receive the consolidated financial statements of the Company for the fiscal year ending December 31, 2022, together with the auditor's report thereon; To set the number of Directors of the Company at nine and to elect Directors to hold office until the close of the next annual meeting; To appoint auditors of the Company for the ensuing fiscal year to hold office until the close of the next annual meeting; To approve, on a non-binding advisory basis, the Company's approach to executive compensation, as described in the accompanying Information Circular (the "Circular"); and To transact such other business as may be properly brought before the Meeting or any adjournment thereof.
+Items of Business: The Meeting is being held for the following purposes: To receive the consolidated financial statements of the Company for the fiscal year ending December 31, 2023, together with the auditor's report thereon; To set the number of Directors of the Company at 10 and to elect Directors to hold office until the close of the next annual meeting; To appoint auditors of the Company for the ensuing fiscal year to hold office until the close of the next annual meeting; To approve, on a non-binding advisory basis, the Company's approach to executive compensation, as described in the accompanying Information Circular (the "Circular"); and To transact such other business as may be properly brought before the Meeting or any adjournment thereof.
 The specific details of the matters proposed to be put before the Meeting are set forth in the Circular.
 Shareholders who cannot attend the Meeting are urged to complete, sign and date the enclosed Instrument of Proxy.
 The Instrument of Proxy has been mailed to all Shareholders of record and a voting instruction form has been delivered to non-objecting beneficial owners of common shares.
 Proxies are to be submitted to the Company as set out therein.
 The deadline for receipt of proxies is 3:00 p.m.
-(Calgary time) on Wednesday, May 3, 2023.
-Who Can Vote: Only Shareholders of record as of the close of business on March 17, 2023 (the "Record Date") are entitled to receive notice of the Meeting.
+(Calgary time) on Wednesday, May 1, 2024.
+Who Can Vote: Only Shareholders of record as of the close of business on March 14, 2024 (the "Record Date") are entitled to receive notice of the Meeting.
 Shareholders of record will be entitled to vote those common shares of the Company (the "Common Shares") included in the list of Shareholders entitled to vote at the Meeting prepared as at the Record Date, unless any such Shareholder transfers his Common Shares after the Record Date and the transferee of those Common Shares establishes that he owns the Common Shares and demands, not later than the close of business 10 days before the Meeting, that the transferee's name be included in the list of Shareholders entitled to vote at the Meeting, in which case such transferee shall be entitled to vote such Common Shares at the Meeting.
 How to Vote: Beneficial Shareholders (being Shareholders who hold their Common Shares through a broker, investment dealer, bank, trust company, custodian, nominee or other intermediary) who have not duly appointed themselves as proxyholder will be able to attend the Meeting as guests, but guests will not be able to vote at the Meeting.
 Shareholders that usually vote by proxy ahead of the Meeting will be able to do so in the normal way as described below.
 Shareholders who wish to appoint a person other than the management designees identified on the enclosed form of proxy or voting instruction form to represent him, her or it at the Meeting may do so by inserting such other person's name in the blank space provided in the form of proxy or voting instruction form and following the instructions for submitting such form of proxy or voting instruction form.
-This must be completed prior to registering such proxyholder, which is an additional step to be completed once you have submitted your form of proxy or voting instruction form.
-If you would like a person other than the management nominees identified on the form of proxy or voting instruction form attend and participate in the Meeting as your proxy and vote your Common Shares, including if you are a non-registered Shareholder and wish to appoint yourself as proxyholder to attend, participate and vote at the Meeting, you MUST register such proxyholder after having submitted your form of proxy or voting instruction form identifying such proxyholder.
-Failure to register the proxyholder will result in the proxyholder not able to participate in the Meeting.

-DATED at the City of Calgary, in the Province of Alberta, this 17th day of March, 2023.
+DATED at the City of Calgary, in the Province of Alberta, this 14th day of March, 2024.